Agoric/documentation/main/ertp/guide/README.md

 of 5 Quatloos.

-Things end up with your Quatloos `purse` having 2 Quatloos (7 - 5), Alice's Quatloos `purse` having 5 more Quatloos in it, and the 5 Quatloos `payment` deleted when the transfer happened.
+Things end up with your Quatloos `purse` having 2 Quatloos (7 - 5), Alice's Quatloos `purse` having 5 more Quatloos in it, and the 5 Quatloos `payment` consumed when the transfer happened.

 The `E()` notation is a local "bridge" that lets you invoke methods on remote objects.
 It takes a local representative (a proxy) for a remote object as an argument and sends messages to it.
 The local proxy